, , ,

 Author: Ľudovít Štúr

-Introduced and translated by Charles S. Kraszewski
+Introduced and translated: Charles S. Kraszewski

 “Why do you whimper and wail, O Tatra streams and rivers, who carry your plaintive lament resounding to the sea?” asks the narrator toward the end of The Slovaks, in Ancient Days, and Now.
 They respond: “Because our human compatriots do not join together in memory, as we our waters mix with our origin, and because their lives do not resound booming, but roll on unconsciously, like hidden streams, silently to the sea of the life of the nations, young man!”
 This quotation from the most famous prose work of Ľudovít Štúr (1815–1856) might be set as a motto to the literary career of Slovakia’s greatest Romantic poet, publicist, and political activist.
 For all of Štúr’s writings aim at one goal: the propagation of the national traditions of the Slovaks in an age when their nation was threatened with such repression from the Magyar majority in Hungary, that the complete extinction of the Slovak language and culture was a real possibility.